nsvetozarevic/hookline/ARCHITECTURE.md

 Domain code never imports `Interfaces`.
 HTTP adapters map requests to DTOs (`Data/`) and call actions.

-`Domain/Webhook` holds Standard Webhooks signing and verification for both capture and delivery - neither Endpoint nor Delivery owns it.
+`Domain/Webhook` holds Standard Webhooks signing and verification for both capture and delivery - neither Endpoint nor Delivery owns it. `Domain/Endpoint` and `Domain/Delivery` may import `Domain/Webhook`; `Domain/Webhook` imports neither.

-`Domain/Delivery` may import `Domain/Endpoint` models. `Domain/Endpoint` must not import Delivery models.
-The one exception is `CaptureWebhook`: it may call `FanOutDeliveries` and dispatch `DeliverDelivery`, so the event and its delivery rows commit in one transaction and jobs run after commit. `Domain/Endpoint` and `Domain/Delivery` may import `Domain/Webhook`; `Domain/Webhook` imports neither.
+Endpoint and Delivery are inbound vs outbound folders, not a one-way wall.
+Capture writes an event and its delivery rows in one transaction, `EndpointEvent` exposes `deliveries()`, and a `Delivery` belongs to an `EndpointEvent`.
+That coupling is the product.
+Endpoint still does not own claim, retry, or SSRF; Delivery still does not own capture tokens.

 ## Runtime flow